dacre-denny/js-sequmise/README.md

 Support for value, sync and async task combinations:

 ```
-// sequmise will resolve values, sync and async tasks, returning the
-// resolved results in order
+/* Resolve values, sync and async tasks, returning the resolved values in order */
 const results = await sequmise([
     'hello world',          // resolves to 'hello world'
     fetch('/session'),      // resolves to { session : '123' }